Posterior Contraction and Credible Sets for Filaments of Regression Functions

 Frequentist properties of Bayesian procedure for an unknown function has also been an area receiving much attention.
 In particular, posterior contraction rates for functions in different $L_r$-metrics have been studied in \citet{gine2011rates, castillo2014bayesian} and \citet{yoo2016supremum}.
-There also have been many studies on making inference using credible regions which have the right frequentist coverage.
-The literature in this direction includes the following papers. \citet{szabo2015frequentist} studied adaptive credible regions in Gaussian white noise model. \citet{yoo2016supremum} addressed similar issues in the multivariate nonparametric regression setting but known smoothness condition. \citet{knapik2011bayesian} studied the frequentist coverage of credible sets in nonparametric inverse problems. \citet{belitser2017coverage} studied credible sets in mildly ill-posed inverse signal-in-white-noise model. \citet{belitser2015needles} studied uncertainty quantification for the unknown, possibly sparse, signal in general signal with noise models. \citet{van2017uncertainty} studied credible sets using the horseshoe prior in the sparse multivariate normal means model in an adaptive setting. \citet{ray2017adaptive} studied Bernstein--von Mises theorems for adaptive nonparametric Bayesian procedures in the Gaussian white noise model. \citet{yoo2017mode} studied Bayesian mode and maximum estimation and provided credible sets with good coverage. \citet{belitser2018empirical} studied uncertainty quantification for high dimensional linear regression models and their results are also extended to high dimensional additive nonparametric regression models.
+There also have been many studies on constructing credible regions which have the right frequentist coverage. \citet{szabo2015frequentist} studied adaptive $L_2-$credible regions in Gaussian white noise model. \citet{yoo2016supremum} constructed $L_{\infty}$-credible regions in the multivariate nonparametric regression setting with known smoothness condition. \citet{knapik2011bayesian} studied the frequentist coverage of credible sets in nonparametric inverse problems. \citet{belitser2017coverage} studied credible sets in mildly ill-posed inverse signal-in-white-noise model. \citet{belitser2015needles} studied uncertainty quantification for the unknown, possibly sparse, signal in general signal with noise models. \citet{van2017uncertainty} studied credible sets using the horseshoe prior in the sparse multivariate normal means model in an adaptive setting. \citet{ray2017adaptive} studied Bernstein--von Mises theorems for adaptive nonparametric Bayesian procedures in the Gaussian white noise model. \citet{yoo2019mode} studied Bayesian mode and maximum estimation and provided credible sets with good coverage. \citet{belitser2018empirical} studied uncertainty quantification for high dimensional linear regression models and their results are also extended to high dimensional additive nonparametric regression models.
 Using credible regions with sufficiently frequentist coverage, one can obtain confidence regions for the truth in the frequentist sense relatively easily from the posterior distribution.
 This is especially appealing when the object to be studied is complicated.